 If Board members intend to seek reimbursement for costs associated with out-of-state or out of the ordinary training, conferences, presentations, or other training involvement, the Board member must obtain pre-approval by the Board of Trustees.
 The request and motion should include the dates and location of the event, the purpose and benefit to SCUC or public education in general, the estimated total dollar amount of costs, including registration, travel, lodging, etc. The Board member will provide a summary report to the Board of Trustees at the next regularly scheduled Board meeting.

-Unless approved in advance by the Board, no individual Trustee who has been censured by the Board or who has been found to have engaged in unethical practices, as determined by the Texas Ethics Commission, may represent the district at any Board training.
+Unless approved in advance by the Board, no individual Trustee who has been found to have engaged in unethical practices, as determined by the Texas Ethics Commission in an official ruling, may represent the district at any Board training.
 Likewise, unless that Trustee requires specific training under state law and/or unless approved by the Board in advance, no district funds will be expended for costs associated with that Trustee’s Board training, conferences, presentations, or other similar involvement.

-our School District is a member of TASB (Texas Association of School Boards).
+Our School District is a member of TASB (Texas Association of School Boards).
 Training opportunities are offered throughout the year, and Trustees are encouraged to attend.
 TASB offers the Leadership TASB course, a five session course conducted over five weekends throughout the year.
 Trustees are encouraged to apply for the opportunity to attend Leadership TASB but must have at least two years remaining on their term of service for the Board to authorize district expenditures for this course.

 \ [INSERT TRAINING REQUIREMENTS FOR SCHOOL Board MEMBERS HERE] \